 In 1987, Mullet Cabinet is outsourcing all of its hardwood doors and drawer fronts.
 After becoming frustrated with extended schedules, founder Dean Mullet’s dream of owning his own door plant becomes a reality with the launch of Fryburg Door.
 Starting in a 4,500 square foot building on the Mullet Cabinet campus, three employees produce only doors and drawer fronts for the first three years.

-Over the next 25 years, Mullet Cabinet grows rapidly, becoming a premier custom cabinet manufacturer.
+Mullet Cabinet grows rapidly, becoming a premier custom cabinet manufacturer.
 Strong emphasis is placed on using cutting-edge technology in the shop, while at the same time offering innovative design, high quality custom product lines, and outstanding service to their customers – all at fair prices and while maintaining the highest levels of integrity.

 New Dreams are Born